James-Fitz/Hangman_PP3/README.md

 | Chrome | Insert image here | Working as expected |
 | Firefox | Insert image here | Working as expected |
 | Microsoft Edge | Insert image here | Working as expected |

 ### Bugs and Errors

-No bugs in the program
+No bugs were found in the program and everything is working as expected.

 ## **Technology Used**